AdityaRai27103/GPT3/README.md

 # GPT3 Front-End Project

+*Watch "GPT3 Website Tour" video to see what actually website looks like.*

 ->GPT3 is a modern website built using React.js, Jest, and CSS, dedicated to unraveling the mysteries of artificial intelligence.
 Featuring an array of pages such as Home, What Is GPT3?, Open AI, Case Studies, and Library, it offers a comprehensive exploration of AI technology.

 ->With a visually striking UI/UX design, GPT3 captivates users with captivating imagery and a color palette blending shades of purple, orange, blue, and white.
 Each page is meticulously crafted to provide valuable insights into AI, ensuring an immersive and engaging experience.